Any discussion about Ashes of Creation must first begin with a discussion of Nodes, which leads us naturally to our first question: What are Nodes?

 At first the Node System in Ashes will seem overly complicated, this is by design.
 The team at Intrepid Studios wants to ensure that the players have control over the world, both in its development and its destruction.

 As mentioned in The World of Verra article, the world is divided into Zones of Influences.
-When the world is new, a total blank slate untouched by the players there are 103 Zones of Influence where civilization can develop.
+When the world is new, a total blank slate untouched by the players, there are 85 Zones of Influence where civilization can develop.
 Inside each of these areas are 2-3 different spawn points where a “Node” might spawn.
-This is important to note; not every node in the world will develop.
-There is competition for Nodes and they do block each other from developing.
+Previously not every Node could develop as Node lockout began at Level 1, however, after the August 2022 all Nodes can level up to Stage 2.
 The spawn location of the Node will determine the node type.
 This is a fixed and static decision, which means no matter how many times the Node is destroyed, each time it returns it will always be the same type.
 This is one of the few things that remains the same between servers.
 More on Node Types later.

 The Node System in Ashes of Creation prevents the inevitable situation in all other MMORPGs where a player who was not present at the launch of a server spends the majority of their time “grinding” to “max level” and rarely encounters any other human players during this process.
 Instead, with the Nodes concept new players will encounter populated areas very shortly after leaving the starting areas around the Divine Gates and the starter camps.

 Additionally, as the world is shaped by player actions, no two servers are going to be the same.
-For those of you who have not seen them, I highly recommend the Nodes 1 and 2 Videos.
+For those of you who have not seen them, I highly recommend the Nodes 1 and 2 Videos, although I would be careful as these were released in 2017 and do not reflect the 2022 changes.
 In the Nodes 1 video, when a particular node levels from Level 4 (Town) to Level 5 (City) that event causes a Dragon to stir from its slumber and attack the Node thus generating content for all the players.
 This is content that not every server will see, because not every server will develop in exactly the same way.

 When the players arrive from Sanctus via one of the four divine gates the small base camp you see around the Divine Gate represents the extent to which civilization has spread.
 As far as the Underrealm, I am sure there is a reason why the entirety of the Underrealm is not fully developed, but we are waiting to know these things from the Storyteller.
 The areas around the four starting Divine gates and the area around the Tulnar starting zone are acknowledged to be heavily favored to become bustling population centers, at least early on.
 This is not a deliberate design decision, instead it is understood to be a natural and likely outcome due to players wanting to get started right away when they arrive.